Best estate cars for 2020

 Those looking for exceptionally well-made large estates will find the most outstanding choices below, selected by our experts.

-The best used medium estates
+Best used medium estates

 Buying used can be a great way to get a dependable car on a budget.
 And there are fantastic options available, as selected by our experts.

-Best used medium estate cars
+Best used large estate cars

 Get a great deal on an exceptionally practical car with one of our superb selections below.